Embedding Safety into RL: A New Take on Trust Region Methods: Introduction

-\emph{Penalty methods} are a widely adopted approach, where the optimization problem is reformulated as a weighted objective that balances rewards and penalties for constraint violations.
+\emph{Lagrangian methods} are a widely adopted approach, where the optimization problem is reformulated as a weighted objective that balances rewards and penalties for constraint violations.
 This is often motivated by Lagrangian duality, where the penalty coefficient is interpreted as the dual variable.
 Learning the coefficient with stochastic gradient descent presents a popular baseline~\citep{achiam2017constrained, ray2019benchmarking, chow2019lyapunovbasedsafepolicyoptimization, stooke2020responsivesafetyreinforcementlearning}.
 However, a naively tuned Lagrange multiplier may not work well in practice due to oscillations and overshoot.
-To address this issue, \cite{stooke2020responsivesafetyreinforcementlearning} apply PID control to tune the dual variable during training, which achieves less oscillations around the constraint and faster convergence to a feasible policy, see also~\cite{sohrabi2024picontrollersupdatinglagrange}.
-Methods such as P3O~\citep{zhang2022penalizedproximalpolicyoptimization}, IPO~\citep{liu2021regularization}, and those using (smoothed) log-barriers \citep{usmanova2024log, zhang2024constrained, ni2024safe, dey2024p2bpo} propose such weighted penalty-based policy optimization objectives from practical considerations.
-However, working with an explicit penalty introduces a bias and produces suboptimal policies concerning the original constrained MDP.
+To address this issue, \cite{stooke2020responsivesafetyreinforcementlearning} uses PID control to tune the dual variable during training, which achieves less oscillation around the constraint and faster convergence to a feasible policy.
+While Lagrangian approaches are becoming increasingly popular, it is not entirely clear how to update the dual variables during training, which has attracted significant research interest, see e.g. ~\cite{sohrabi2024picontrollersupdatinglagrange}.